HotDB-Community/hotdb-documents/docs/en/v2.5.6/white-paper.md

 Number of servers: 2 (at least 3 and at most 9 in the cluster load balancing mode)

 Note: in the cluster load balancing mode, it is recommended that the compute node ConfigDB occupy the server separately and do not share with the compute node or data source server.
-When compute node ConfigDB occupies server exclusively, please refer to \"management platform ConfigDB server\" for configuration.
+When compute node ConfigDB occupies server exclusively, please refer to "management platform ConfigDB server" for configuration.

 #### Data source server

-Processor: Silver 4116\*2
+Processor: Silver 4116*2

-Memory: 16G\*12
+Memory: 16G*12

-Hard disk: 2.5\' 2.4T 10K SAS HDD \*2 RAID 1 (for system and backup file storage)
+Hard disk: 2.5' 2.4T 10K SAS HDD *2 RAID 1 (for system and backup file storage)

-\+ 2.5\' 800G write-intensive SATA\\SAS SSD \*6 RAID 5 (for MySQL)
+\+ 2.5' 800G write-intensive SATA\\SAS SSD *6 RAID 5 (for MySQL)

 RAID card: H730P